rfmiotto/react-use-draggable-scroll/README.md

 useDraggable is a React hook that allows a wrapping div to have a draggable scroll with an inertial effect.
 It is completely unstyled and just adds the functionality you are looking for so your application gives the best user experience possible.
+It works in both x- and y-coordinate directions.

-### Why should I use useDraggable?
+### Why useDraggable?

 Differently from other hooks designed for the same purpose, this hook does not rely on any state changes.
 The funcionality is built entirely on event listeners.
 This means that the wrapping div and its children elements are not re-rendered, resulting in a better performance.

 ### Installation

 ```console
 yarn add react-use-draggable-scroll
 ```
-or
 ```console
 npm install react-use-draggable-scroll
 ```